amaier17/chia-harvester/README.md

 - $PING_URL: The healthchecks.io url to get chiadog to ping (see chiadog for more details) (no default)
 - $DISCORD_URL: The discord integration webhook url for chiadog (see chiadog for more details) (no default)

-For the PING_URL AND DISCORD_URL variables, you can set these in /etc/environment to keep them persistent if you wish.
+For the PING_URL and DISCORD_URL variables, you can set these in /etc/environment to keep them persistent if you wish.

 ## Building the docker
 First you need to build the docker container: